Getting Started With A Kids Garden: A Beginner’s Guide To Gardening For Kids

 You will never realize the importance of gloves for gardening until you are without them.

-Gloves are a must for kids.
-They keep their hands protected and clean while they are pushing dirt aside.
-They protect the hands from any wicked weed or bugs that might sting or bite, too.
+Gardening gloves are a must for kids.
+They keep their small hands protected and clean while they are digging in the dirt.
+They protect their hands from any wicked itchy weeds or bugs that might sting or bite, too.

-Choosing the right trowel makes it easier for your child to dig out holes for the seeds or seedlings.
+Choosing the right hand trowel makes it easier for your little gardeners to dig out holes for the seed packets or seedlings.
 It should be small enough for your child to handle so buying a trowel specifically made for children is a great idea.
 It is lighter than the ones made for adults.

-A rake is another tool they will need while tending their own garden patch.
+A hand rake is another tool they will need while tending their own garden patch.

 Look for a children’s rake that has soft and flexible tines.
 This will allow your child to easily rake without worrying about the tines getting stuck in the ground.